mraj0045/kotlin-arc/README.md

     }
 }
 ```
-Note: For Fragment and DialogFragment, extend the class with **BaseFragment.kt**
+Note: For Fragment and DialogFragment, extend the class with **BaseFragment.kt**.
+Also, use fragmentComponent() instead of activity component.

 ### Step 4 - Implement Application class
 In the root package, create application class by extending **ArcApplication.kt**

 **App.kt**
 ```kotlin
 class App : ArcApplication<AppComponent>() {